 In 1987, then Executive Director Dianne Kangisser proposed focusing the grantmaking of the Robert Bowne Foundation (RBF) on afterschool youth literacy.
 She was passionate about supporting the efforts of community-based programs -- aiming both to improve the quality of their youth literacy services as well as to strengthen the capacity of their home organizations.
 In an August 2011 interview, Kangisser explained:

 Working part-time and without staff, Kangisser managed RBF's professional development activities by making consulting grants to organizations with the needed expertise.
-For example, for management expertise, the Foundation called upon the Nonprofit Connection and the Institute for Nonprofit Management at Columbia University.
-And for literacy support, the RBF turned to such resources as the Literacy Assistance Center and the Institute for Literacy Studies at Lehman College.
+For management expertise, the Foundation called upon the Nonprofit Connection and the Institute for Nonprofit Management at Columbia University.
+For literacy support, the RBF turned to such resources as the Literacy Assistance Center and the Institute for Literacy Studies at Lehman College.

 Once Kangisser identified strong literacy experts -- many from the world of adult education, but also skilled community practitioners -- she invited them to work together as a "learning community."
-Dubbed the "Professional Development Group," members shared their experiences, discussed common readings, and honed their practical and theoretical expertise, all practices grounded in the premise of the National Writing Project that one can rely on practitioners to create theory.
+Dubbed the "Professional Development Group," members shared their experiences, discussed common readings, and honed their practical and theoretical expertise.

 The Professional Development Group shared its insights about effective professional development for OST programs in the 1995 publication Supporting Community Learning: A Staff Development and Resource Guide for After-School Youth-Education Programs